austinbv/dino/README.md

 #### Upload The Bootstrapper

-* Connect the Arduino to a USB port on your machine, regardless of which sketch you're using.
+* Connect the Arduino to a USB port on your machine, (even if using the ethernet sketch).
 * Open [the normal Arduino IDE](http://arduino.cc/en/Main/Software)
 * Open the `.ino` file in the sketch folder you just generated.
 * Click the upload button (an arrow).